petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 it will make sense to have all collaborators simply commit to the main branch and continue to clean things up as you go.

-## Commenting and project management
+## Manage the project with GitHub issues

 If you highlight a region of the PDF, you can create a comment and a corresponding GitHub issue.